techidaily/site-win11/source/_posts/simple-steps-to-acquire-and-implement-microsoft-stores-application-bundles.md

 To download appx, appxbundle or msixbundle using Adguard:

-1. Go to[Microsoft Store](https://apps.microsoft.com/store/apps) on your browser, search, and open the app you want to download.
+1. Go to [Microsoft Store](https://apps.microsoft.com/store/apps) on your browser, search, and open the app you want to download.
 2. Copy the app URL, including the product ID, from the address bar.
 For example, the app URL for the Xbox app on Microsoft Store will look like this:
 `https://apps.microsoft.com/store/detail/xbox/9MV0B5HZVK9Z`
-3. Next, go to the[Adguard page](https://store.rg-adguard.net/) and paste the app URL.
+3. Next, go to the [Adguard page](https://store.rg-adguard.net/) and paste the app URL.
 4. On the right side, click the**RP** drop-down and select**Retail** .
 5. Click the**Check mark** button to generate a direct download link.
 It will populate the page with msixbundle, appx or appxbundle, and other associated files.
 6. You only need to download the full app package.
 The rest are app dependencies that you don’t need to download in most cases.
 For example, in this instance, we only need to download**msixbundle** , which is also the largest file in the list.